 Purpura occurs when small blood vessels burst, causing blood to pool just under the skin.
-They appear as small purple spots just beneath the skin’s surface.
+They appear as small, reddish-purple spots just beneath the skin’s surface.

 Purpura, also known as skin hemorrhages or blood spots, can signal a number of medical problems, ranging from minor injuries to life-threatening infections.